HarryJamesGreenblatt/A-Riff-In-React/docs/azure_deployment.md

    Update your configuration to use the Entra settings as shown in the `05-authentication-msal.md` documentation.

 ## 4. Deploy the App
-The project includes three GitHub Actions workflows for CI/CD:
+The project includes a primary GitHub Actions workflow for CI/CD:

-1. **deploy-infrastructure.yml**: Deploys only the Azure infrastructure using Bicep
-2. **deploy-app.yml**: Builds and deploys only the React application
-3. **azure-deploy.yml**: Combined workflow that deploys both infrastructure and application
+*   **`azure-deploy.yml`**: A comprehensive workflow that deploys both the Azure infrastructure via Bicep and builds/deploys the React application to App Service.

-You can choose which workflow best fits your deployment needs:

-- For initial setup, use the combined `azure-deploy.yml` workflow
-- For ongoing development, use the separate workflows to deploy only what has changed
+This workflow is triggered on pushes to the `main` branch.

 See `docs/github_actions_azure.md` for detailed pipeline setup instructions.

 ## 4. Monitor and Maintain
 - Use Application Insights for telemetry